Affiliate links on Android Authority may earn us a commission. Learn more.

 Incipio has been around for over 20 years, but it has recently gone through a bit of an update.
-The brand is all about making technology more social through its thin and stylish designs.
+The brand is all about making technology more accessible through its thin and stylish designs.
 You’ll find several durable options, and the branding is whittled down to a minimum so you can enjoy the case itself.

 What kind of Incipio case do I need?

 Incipio only offers a few cases, but you’ll have to ask yourself what you need.
-You can add some extra drop-resistance or go organic — it’s all up to you.
+You can add some extra drop resistance or go organic — it’s all up to you.
 Here are a few things we would look out for:

 - 12-foot drops or 14-foot?
 Ideally, nobody should drop their phone from 12 feet in the air.
 However, it’s better to know that you have a case that can survive such a fall.
 Some of Incipio’s cases (the Duo) are ready for 12 feet, while others (the Stashback and the Grip) can sustain drops up to 14 feet.